Skip to Global Menu Skip to Page Content Skip to Footer

 History-inspired design

 Designed by Washington, D.C.-based David M. Schwarz Architects, the structure is modeled after Italian Renaissance architect Andrea Palladio’s famous 16th century Villa Capra “La Rotunda” in northern Italy.
-Palladian architecture, from which the Palladium takes its name, is inspired by the classical temple architecture of the ancient Greeks and Romans.
+Palladian architecture, from which the Payne & Mencias Palladium takes its name, is inspired by the classical temple architecture of the ancient Greeks and Romans.

 Top of page: photos courtesy Doug Adams (4); Kevin Raber (11)